Honda Check Engine Light (CEL) may come on due to fault code P1457. This fault code is very common on Honda Accord, Civic, Odyssey, CR-V vehicles.

 Things you need to know

 • EVAP system can be challenging to diagnose.
-To properly diagnose Honda P1457 code, you should perform a smoke test which will check the EVAP system for leaks.
+To properly diagnose Honda P1457 code, you should perform a smoke test, that will check the EVAP system for leaks.

 • Replacing the gas cap does not typically fix Honda P1457 problem.

-• Code P1457 on Honda vehicles can also be caused by bad ECU EVAP circuit or wires damaged.
+• Code P1457 on Honda vehicles can also be caused by bad ECU EVAP circuits or wires damaged.

 Frequently Asked Questions